Skip to content

 Questions to Explore

 On the moat: - "If the protocol is open, what prevents a well-funded competitor from replicating the data ingestion and undercutting on price?" - "How strong is the attestation network effect?
-Could attested residents easily migrate to a competing relay?" - "Compare CivicOS's moat to Wikipedia's moat.
+Could attested residents easily migrate to a competing relay?" - "Compare this moat to Wikipedia's moat.
 Both are open, both rely on community contribution.
 What's similar?"

-On failure modes: - "Walk through the specific scenario where CivicOS follows the EveryBlock trajectory.
+On failure modes: - "Walk through the specific scenario where a civic coordination project follows the EveryBlock trajectory.
 What would cause it?
-How does the architecture prevent it?" - "What if no cities are willing to pay?
-What's the plan B revenue model?" - "How does CivicOS avoid the Nextdoor failure mode of optimizing for engagement over civic value?"
+How does the protocol architecture prevent it?" - "What if no cities are willing to pay?
+What's the plan B revenue model?" - "How does the protocol approach avoid the Nextdoor failure mode of optimizing for engagement over civic value?"